thutex/le-tlsa/README.md

 -> your TLSA records are encased between ;tlsa and ;aslt tags in the zonefile -> zonefiles are named domain.ext
--> you use bind (and use inline-signing, there is no dnssec being done in this file) -> your machine uses systemd (systemctl) to reload daemons -> you know (somewhat) what you're doing (because at this stage, there is almost no error checking in the script)
+-> you use bind (and use inline-signing, there is no dnssec being done in this file) -> you use postfix
+-> your machine uses systemd (systemctl) to reload daemons -> you created all the directories that need to be used (will change in future revisions) -> you know (somewhat) what you're doing (because at this stage, there is almost no error checking in the script)
 ```